DCO Sign-Off Commiting code to Hyperledger Besu

 This should be done after following the instructions on how to commit.

-There are several ways to add the line "Signed-off-by: Your Legal Name
+There are several ways to add the line "Signed-off-by: Your Legal Name your-email@address" to each of your commits.

 1. Manually adding it.